 3) Celina Lin: Poker has Become "the Golf of China"

 As you likely know, we always love to highlight a good, inspiring story about a good, inspiring poker player.
-Here's another good one in the South China Morning Post on the fantastic Celina Lin.
+There's another good one in the South China Morning Post today on the fantastic Celina Lin.

 The multi-talented, Shanghai-born, Melbourne-raised Lin tells the story of her move to Macau in 2007 to go pro and how hard it was to convince her parents it was a respectable - and feasible - profession.